Breens-Mbaka/Jetpack-Compose-Tables/README.md

 </p><br>

 <p align="center">
-:bee:  A Compose UI data table library which allows developers to seamless integrate visually appealing and customizable tables to their Android apps or IOS apps(NOTE🚨: Its Material 3 first).
+:bee:  A Compose UI data table library which allows developers to seamless integrate visually appealing and customizable tables to their Android apps or IOS apps.
 </p><br>

 <p align="center">